ocelotpotpie/HelpHelp/README.md

  * `/help-load <url>` - Load help from a remote Markdown file.
    * Typically this will be a pastebin of some sort.
    * Remember to use the *raw* URL of the text, not the formatted HTML page.
+   * A copy of the file is saved in the plugin's configuration folder as `help.txt`.
+ * `/help-url` - Show the last URL used by `/help-load`.

 Technical admin commands:
  * The following commands require access to the `HelpHelp` plugin's data